-The homeschool curriculum Your homeschool curriculum is probably your biggest homeschooling expense.
-Let's take a look at how much it costs to send a child to a public or private school to see how homeschooling compares.
-However, in some states, families may choose to receive a tax credit, a deduction, or even a stipend if they homeschool in a high school (such as a charter school).
-If you're new to homeschooling, this is one of the first things to appear when you're looking for online homeschooling programs or a free curriculum for homeschooling, it's important to consider the costs that may come up unexpectedly throughout the year.
+The homeschool curriculum is likely to be the biggest expense for homeschooling families.
+To get an idea of how much it costs to send a child to a public or private school, let's compare it to the cost of homeschooling.
+In some states, families may even be eligible for a tax credit, deduction, or stipend if they homeschool in high school.
+When you're looking for online homeschooling programs or free curriculum for homeschooling, it's important to consider the costs that may come up unexpectedly throughout the year.